scidsg/hushline/README.md

 ## Email Notifications

 Hush Line uses SMTP to send email notifications.
-You'll need your email and SMTP addresses, a port number, and a password.
+To get it working, find your:

+- Email Address
+- SMTP Address
+- Port Number
+- Password

-We recommend using a Gmail account with a one-time password since we store passwords in plaintext.
+👉 We recommend using a Gmail account with a one-time password since we store passwords in plaintext.
 Your messages are encrypted, so Google won't be able to read their contents.